nickGermi/atc/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of the project up and running on your local development machine and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites